Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising

-Table~\ref{table::impactsite} shows the impact of Dynamic Floors on the most popular Yahoo sites in terms of revenue (all of them located in North America (NAR)).
+Table~\ref{table::impactsiteall} shows the impact of the Floor feature on the most popular Yahoo sites in terms of revenue (all of them located in North America (NAR)).
 Columns 2-4 capture changes in revenue, ecpm and impressions on the overall Yahoo marketplace ($YahooX$ plus $ADX$).
-Columns 5-7 indicate the impact on our internal exchange ($YahooX$).
 The total revenue lift on all displayed properties is greater than 1.0\%.
 As expected, eCPMs increased for all sites, specially in News and Finance Yahoo sites (+4.20\%, and +3.57\% respectively).

-If we look at $YahooX$ results, revenue lift is still positive for all sites except for Yahoo News and Finance (-0.16\% and -0.26\% respectively).
+Table~\ref{table::impactsiteX} shows the impact of the Floor feature on Yahoo's internal exchange ($YahooX$) by the most popular Yahoo sites in terms of revenue.
+We can see that the revenue lift is still positive for all sites except for Yahoo News and Finance (-0.16\% and -0.26\% respectively).
 The impact on eCPM and Impressions is pretty significant.
-For instance, the eCPM of impressions served by $YahooX$ on Yahoo Mail increased by 8.26\%, while the number of impressions decreased by -6.64\%.
+For instance, the eCPM of impressions served by $YahooX$ on Yahoo Mail increased by 8.26\%, while the number of impressions decreased by 6.64\%.